Today I’m sharing my personal experience learning how to prevent recurring yeast infections! Fun, right?

 For your first yeast infection – call your doctor.
-After that initial one though I tend to just have my husband stop by the pharmacy on the way home from work and grab a Monistat (or off brand work too) for me to use.
+After that initial one though I tend to just have my husband stop by the pharmacy on the way home from work and grab a Monistat (or off brand works too) for me to use.

 You can have your doctor prescribe Diflucan but I tend to not to want to go through the hassle of getting in touch with my doctor or having them want me to come in before prescribing the Diflucan so I typically go the Monistat or terconazole (or whatever storebrand they have on the shelf that is cheapest).

 It can be confusing on which over the counter option to purchase.
 There are creams.
 There are suppositories.
 There are ointments and tablets.
 There are 1 day treatments.
 There are 7 day treatments.